wpswings/woo-refund-and-exchange-lite/readme.md

 * [**Return Refund & Exchange Backend Demo**](https://demo.wpswings.com/rma-return-refund-exchange-for-woocommerce-pro/get-your-personal-demo/?utm_source=wpswings-rma-demo&utm_medium=rma-github-page&utm_campaign=backend-demo)

+## PLUGIN COMPATIBILITIES ##

+* The RMA plugin is compatible with the [**WooCommerce Gift Cards**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards For WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-gc-pro&utm_medium=rma-github-page&utm_campaign=gc-pro).
+Admin can now provide refund functionality on gift cards to its users.
+But for the practical implementation users are required to fulfill two conditions i.e. the expiration period of the gift card shouldn’t be achieved and its usability should be equal to zero.
+The refund request for gift cards can be successfully initiated only if these conditions are satisfied by the user’s end.
+* The RMA plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the plugin’s strings.

 ## WHAT PREMIUM VERSION RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE OFFERS
 - Refund policy feature
 - Order Product Selection feature for Refund/Exchange
 - Exchange feature
 - Cancel feature
+- Product Warranty Management
 - Wallet feature
 - Return ship label feature
 - Full RMA support